Barty triumphs to end Australian wait

 The 25-year-old Queenslander has won the title without dropping a set in Melbourne this fortnight.

+"This crowd is one of the most fun I've played in front of."

+Addressing the crowd, she added: "You relaxed me and forced me to play my best tennis.
+Thank you."

-After winning the 2019 French Open and last year's Wimbledon title, she has now claimed three of the four majors.
+After winning the 2019 French Open and last year's Wimbledon title, Barty has now claimed three of the four majors.

-With a partisan 12,000 crowd and nation watching on, Barty started and ended the final looking unburdened by the weight of expectation.
+With a partisan 12,000-strong crowd and a home nation watching on, Barty started and ended the final looking unburdened by the weight of expectation.

 Among those watching was Chris O'Neil, the last Australian to win the men's or women's singles title in Melbourne.